 Also, be mindful of the target’s website bandwidth to avoid overloading a server with too many requests.
-Automate requests with a rate and right timeouts to avoid putting a strain on the target server is crucial.
+Automating requests with a rate and right timeouts to avoid putting a strain on the target server is crucial.
 Simulating a real-time user should be optimal.
 Also, never scrape data behind login pages.

 Follow the rules, and you should be ok.

-Web Scraping Best Practices?
+Web Scraping Best Practices.

 - Use a Proxy.
 A proxy is an intermediary server that forwards requests.
-When web-scraping with a proxy, you are routing your original request through it.
+When web scraping with a proxy, you are routing your original request through it.
 So, the proxy maps the request with its own IP and forwards it to the target website.
 Use a proxy to: